Difference Between Modular, Mobile, and Manufactured Homes

 July 30, 2018

-Pre-built homes are quickly emerging as a solid housing alternative to traditionally constructed homes.
-Purchasing a manufactured or pre-built home is becoming an option that will help consumers realize their dream of home ownership without the prohibitive cost of traditional homes that are built onsite.
+Pre-built homes quickly emerge as a solid housing alternative to traditionally constructed homes.
+Purchasing a manufactured or pre-built home is becoming an option that will help consumers realize their dream of home ownership without the prohibitive cost of traditional houses built onsite.

-Once you have made the decision to purchase a home that isn’t site-built, it can be easy to get bogged down in the terminology of non-traditional housing options.
-When you’re opting for a pre-built home, you have the options of manufactured, mobile, and modular homes.
+Once you have decided to purchase a home that isn’t site-built, it can be easy to get bogged down in the terminology of non-traditional housing options.
+You can choose manufactured, mobile, and modular homes when opting for a pre-built house.
 But what are the differences between these types of homes?
-In this article, we’ll cover some of the major differences between manufactured, mobile, and modular homes.
+This article will cover some major differences between manufactured, mobile, and modular homes.

 Construction Methods

-The major difference between manufactured, mobile, and modular homes is the way that they are constructed.
+The major difference between manufactured, mobile, and modular homes is how they are constructed.

-Modular homes are also built in factories, but are governed by local state building codes (although sometimes states will adopt the federal code).
-Modular homes are either built on a permanent chassis or on a temporary one.
-Homes built on a permanent chassis are referred to as being “on-frame” and those built on temporary ones are referred to as “off-frame.”
-Whether a home is built on- or off-frame will affect how the home is assembled at its destination site.
+Modular homes are also built in factories but are governed by local state building codes (although sometimes states will adopt the federal code).
+Modular homes are either built on a permanent chassis or a temporary one.
+Homes built on a permanent chassis are referred to as “on-frame,” and those built on temporary ones are referred to as “off-frame.”
+Whether a home is built on- or off-frame will affect how it is assembled at its destination site.

-Mobile homes are any manufactured home built prior to June 15, 1976.
-They are now obsolete due to HUD policy changes in 1976.
-They have since been replaced by modern manufactured homes.
+Mobile homes are any manufactured home built before June 15, 1976.
+Due to HUD policy changes in 1976, they are now obsolete and have since been replaced by modern manufactured homes.

 Home Design and Options

-When looking at purchasing a manufactured home versus a modular home, most of the changes are structural.
-Both manufactured and modular homes have come a long way in recent years in regards to home design options.
+When considering purchasing a manufactured home versus a modular home, most of the changes are structural.
+Both manufactured and modular homes have made great strides in recent years in terms of home design options.

-There are plenty of cosmetic and design options available, depending on the financing options and particular building company a buyer chooses.
-Homebuyers can choose from a wide array of building options, including exterior building materials and cosmetic features.
+Plenty of cosmetic and design options are available, depending on the financing options and particular building company a buyer chooses.
+Homebuyers can choose from various building options, including exterior building materials and cosmetic features.
 Because one factory is responsible for the construction from start to finish, consumers have more options to customize a manufactured or even modular home.
-Modern manufactured and modular homes are nearly indistinguishable to site built homes now.
+Modern manufactured and modular homes are nearly indistinguishable from site-built homes now.

 Safety

-One of the most common concerns for homebuyers looking at manufactured and modular homes is safety.
-Both of these home options are constructed offsite and that can lead many to distrust the safety of these homes.
+Safety is one of the most common concerns for homebuyers looking at manufactured and modular homes.
+Both of these home options are constructed offsite, which can lead many to distrust their safety.
 However, these fears are unfounded.
-There is no significant difference between the safety of homes built on or off site.
+There is no significant difference between the safety of homes built on or offsite.

 Manufactured homes are produced according to the Federal Housing and Urban Development (HUD) safety standards.
-These unified national safety standards help make sure that manufactured homes are as safe as site-built homes.
+These unified national safety standards help ensure that manufactured homes are as safe as site-built homes.

 Modular homes are constructed according to local and state safety regulations based on the destination site.
-Sometimes these are the same standards as the HUD standards, as somes states adopt the federal code.
-Each state and governing authority has its own safety certification that is attached to modular homes.
+Sometimes, these standards are the same as the HUD standards, as some states adopt the federal code.
+Each state and governing authority has its own safety certification attached to modular homes.

 Both modular and manufactured homes are further inspected upon installation at their sites to ensure complete safety for the home occupants.